Warning notification:Warning

 To have a good sitting posture, make sure you:

-• sit on your sitz bones, not your bum - your sitz bones are two round bones at the bottom of your pelvis
+• sit on your sitz bones, not your bum - your sitz bones are 2 round bones at the bottom of your pelvis

-• support your lower back with a cushion to help you sit upright
+• support your lower back with a cushion to help you sit up

-Get advice from a women's health physiotherapist if you experience any of the following:
+Get advice from a physiotherapist if you have:

 Women's health physiotherapists are specially trained to help with these symptoms.
 Talk to your GP to get a referral.